Skip to Content

 Level 6 Red

 To explain in easy language to understand, there are 3 ways to fix your too red hair.
-The first and probably the easiest is to color over the red with another slightly darker chocolate color to eliminate so many of the red tones.
+The first and probably the easiest is to color over the red with another slightly darker ash or matte brown color to neutralize and eliminate many of the red tones.

 tips to fix too red color